weld/weld-testing/README.md

 }
 ```

-#### Activating a context for a normal scope
+#### Activating context for a normal scope

-`WeldInitiator.Builder.activate(Object)` makes it possible to activate and deactivate contexts for the given normal scopes for each test method execution:
+`WeldInitiator.Builder.activate(Object)` makes it possible to activate and deactivate contexts for the specified normal scopes for each test method execution:

 ```java
 class ContextsActivatedTest {